 - income support payments from the Australian Government such as the Age Pension, a Service Pension or an Income Support Supplement, but excluding the minimum pension supplement and energy supplement

 - deemed (not actual) income from financial investments (see Age Pension page )

 - net income from rental property

-- War Widow or Widower Pensions and some disability pensions
+- War Widow or Widower Pensions and some disability pensions, although exclusions may apply

 - net income from businesses, including farms

 - superannuation and overseas pensions, and income from income stream products such as annuities and allocated pensions